-Although it could be the cheapest or time saving for you but this back braking, cannon ball run of 16-18 Hrs with least stoppages does put a heavy toll on the body as well as the mind of an average traveler.
-This long journey is extremely tiring and by traversing through the varied amount of altitudes ranging from 1900 Mtrs to over 5000 Mtrs in a single day, you are definitely running a risk of acute mountain sickness (AMS) or some severe headaches or disorientation en-route.
-This will certainly kill the joy of the journey.
+Although it could be the cheapest or time saving for you, this back-breaking, cannonball run of 15-16 Hrs with least stoppages does put a heavy toll on the body as well as the mind of an average traveler.
+This long journey is extremely tiring, and by traversing through the varied amount of altitudes ranging from 1900 Mtrs to over 5000 Mtrs in a single day, you are running a risk of acute mountain sickness (AMS) or some severe headaches or disorientation en-route.
+This option will certainly kill the joy of the journey.

 Keep in mind that you are most likely to hit with mountain sickness in this option.
-If you get away with it consider yourself extremely lucky otherwise keep in mind that any breakdown of the vehicle like puncture, engine heat down etc at some high altitude (Tanglang La, Nakee La, Lachulung La etc) with you suffering from mountain sickness may lead to very very ugly outcomes.
+If you get away with it, consider yourself extremely lucky.
+Otherwise, keep in mind that any breakdown of the vehicle like puncture, engine heat down, etc. at some high altitude (Tanglang La, Nakee La, Lachulung La, etc.) with you suffering from mountain sickness may lead to very very ugly outcomes.
 Hence, DO NOT, I repeat DO NOT take the acclimatization factor lightly.

 Three Day Journey on Manali – Leh Highway

 Manali – Keylong / Jispa (Day 1) and Keylong / Jispa – Sarchu / Pang (Day 2) and Sarchu / Pang – Leh (Day 3)

 Well, this option is nothing but the combination of the other two to cover Manali – Leh Highway in three days.
 This option will require more time, as well as more money.
 This option is the best way to thoroughly enjoy the beauty of nature that is offered by Manali – Leh Highway, with some worries of mountain sickness.
 There are plenty of places/vistas and picture taking points on Manali – Leh Highway that is worth spending this extra time and money.